Christian Yelich Player Props: Brewers vs. Mets

-After hitting .306 with three doubles, a triple, six walks and four RBI in his past 10 games, Christian Yelich and the Milwaukee Brewers face the New York Mets (who will start David Peterson) at 7:10 PM ET on Tuesday.
+Christian Yelich and his .429 on-base percentage over his past 10 games (61 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the New York Mets and Kodai Senga on June 28 at 7:10 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Mets.
+He had a hitless showing in his previous game (0-for-2) against the Mets.

 Christian Yelich Game Info & Props vs. the Mets